Hasibul677/Watch-Shop/README.md

-# Watch Shop
+# Watch Store

-Welcome to the Watch Shop project!
+Welcome to the Watch Store project!
 This application allows users to browse and shop for watches, with full authentication features including sign-in and sign-up.

 ## Features
 - User authentication (sign in and sign up)